Categories

 Talk to the people around you about how you feel, especially if you are having a hard time separating yourself from your feelings of Imposter Syndrome.
 Ever heard the phrase ‘A problem shared is a problem halved?’

-There are so many people that struggle with Imposter Syndrome in all walks of life.
+So many people from all walks of life struggle with imposter syndrome.
 Share your thought process, your reframing practice, and what you learn with others.
 It’ll lighten both your and their loads.

 Get Your Facts Straight

 When you notice that Imposter sign flash across your thoughts, take a moment to think of the facts.
-Write down five things that you are proud of with your writer’s journey.
-It could be that you just finished a short story, or that you gave somebody advice online.
+Write down five things that you are proud of regarding your writer’s journey.
+It could be that you just finished a short story or gave somebody advice online.
 Whatever it is, these represent the reality of the writer you are.
 They are the facts.
 Be proud of what you have achieved so far, whether you have written a Haiku or an entire novel.

 Visualise